whatnote/BrackenPenTurner/README.md

     DEFAULT_FROM_EMAIL = os.environ.get('EMAIL_HOST_USER')
 ```

-commit via git and push, heroku wiull then delpoy the update.
+commit via git and push, heroku will then auto-delpoy the update.

 ### Repository Link